How to Choose an App Monetization Strategy

 The overall number of app users globally is exceeding 5 billion and their global revenue is forecasted to reach 189 billion dollars by 2020, according to recent research.
 Needless to say that so many users present an amazing opportunity for developers to make money with apps.

+So what is monetizing an application, in a broad sense?
+It's how you get money out of your creation.
 But how to make customers pay you?
-According to statistics, users tend to spend 50 percent of time in their most favorite app, while 97 percent of time is devoted to their personal top 10 apps.
+According to statistics, users tend to spend 50 percent of the time in their most favorite app, while 97 percent of the time is devoted to their personal top 10 apps.
 Most people prefer social media, like Facebook and Whatsapp, or entertainment, such as YouTube or Netflix.

 As a smaller developer, you will have to compete for your users’ time with these giants, and choosing the right monetization strategy can either help you by enhancing your app user experience or scare away your audience.

-When it comes to mobile industry, the right monetization model can make or break your success as a developer.
-There are a lot of options when it comes to app monetization and some would suite certain app types better than others.
+When it comes to the mobile industry, the right mobile app monetization model can make or break your success as a developer.
+There are a lot of options when you review app monetization options and some would suit certain app types better than others.
 Once you dive deeper into the topic, it becomes apparent that even nuances like different user behavior in different stores can play a significant role.

 These are the most widely used ways to monetize your app.
+You can choose the best monetization model for your app.
 Later in the article, we will also take a more in-depth look at each monetization method.

-- Advertising: you can use several ad networks that allow you to display ads in your application and make money for clicks or impressions.
+A-la the ad monetization strategy.
+You can use several ad networks that allow you to display ads in your application and make money for clicks or impressions.
 Ads are available in a variety of formats, each of which can work better or worse depending on your app category.
-Furthermore, certain networks provide more options and are more friendly when it comes to the ease of use, while others require some development experience to set up.
+Furthermore, certain networks provide more options and are more friendly when it comes to ease of use, while others require some development experience to set up.

 Subscription is a recurring payment that is billed regularly over a set period of time.
 Every month, for example.
 Subscribed customers get access to the content or premium features.
 Subscription is used when you provide a lot of quality content or deliver regular services or goods.